basiphobe/image-zoom-extension/README.md

 - Does NOT communicate with external servers
 - Runs entirely locally in your browser

+See [PRIVACY.md](PRIVACY.md) for complete privacy policy.

 ## License

+MIT License - See [LICENSE](LICENSE) file for details.

-Free to use and modify as needed.
+Free and open source.
+Use, modify, and distribute as needed.

 ## Troubleshooting